Railway passenger transport statistics - quarterly and annual data

 - LI Quarterly data not available; Liechtenstein provides rail transport data under simplified reporting only

 The various elements present data collected under the detailed and simplified reporting systems.
 Simplified reporting is an alternative to normal detailed reporting for undertakings for which the annual total performance of freight transport is less than 500 million tonne-kilometres.
 Quarterly figures are only collected under detailed reporting.

 Figure 1 and Table 1 are based on detailed reporting only (quarterly data) while Table 2 combines both simplified and detailed reporting statistics.

-Quarterly data are confidential for France (Q3 2010 onwards), Luxembourg (Q1 and Q2 2011) and Austria (Q1 2010 onwards).
-For comparability purposes at EU-27 level, the most recent data available for the corresponding quarter have been used for these countries to estimate the quarterly EU totals for 2010 and 2011 in Figure 1.
+Quarterly data are confidential for Austria (Q1 2010 onwards) and missing for Greece for the reference year 2012.
+For comparability purposes at EU-28 level, the most recent data available for the corresponding quarter have been used to estimate the quarterly EU totals in Figure 1.